Chicago Medical Malpractice Lawyer

 Anesthesiologists may make errors with drug administration, airway equipment, ventilation, machine operation, fluid, electrolyte management, IVs or monitoring.

 A doctor, nurse of midwife may fail to notice signs of distress or act in a timely manner when emergencies arise during pregnancy, labor or even delivery.
 Our experienced Chicago birth injury lawyers understand how trying it is to care for a newborn while fighting for compensation to treat medical issues.
-Birth injuries such as cerebral palsy, brachial plexus, meconium aspiration syndrome, Erb’s palsy, and nerve damage are common birth injuries caused by negligence.
+Birth injuries such as cerebral palsy, brachial plexus, meconium aspiration syndrome, Erb’s palsy, and nerve damage are often caused by negligence.

 Negligent doctors, surgeons, nurses or hospitals can make a number of errors that lead to a perforated bowl injury.
 Extreme negligence can merit a medical malpractice claim.